Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 You only need to convey important information and keep the conversation going.

-And this contract will cover the nitty-gritty of what it looks like to work together.
+And the contract will cover the nitty-gritty of what it looks like to work together.

 How are you going to create your contract?